• About me

 Travels With The Crew

-New Yorkers scoffed and so did Rhode Islanders, but everyone else streamed into the state to find out what we in Connecticut have known for a long time.
-There is something special about New Haven style “apizza.”
-One other New Haven pizza place was ranked in the top ten (Modern Pizza) and many others were ranked in the top 20.
+New Yorkers scoffed, and so did Rhode Islanders, but everyone else streamed into the state to find out what we in Connecticut have known for a long time.
+There is something special about New Haven-style “apizza.”
+Another favorite New Haven pizza place was ranked in the top ten (Modern Pizza), and other New Haven pizza joints were ranked in the top 20.

 History of Pizza in New Haven